WebSocket Communication Protocol

 Abort

-- Terminates current speech (TTS playback) or audio channel.
+- Terminates the current speech (TTS playback) or voice channel.

 - Example: